ctoec/ecis-experimental/README.md

 ## Setup - Docker (compose)
 Right now, the docker-compose project allows for rapid development of the client and server side applications with sql-server backend.
 Will not at present work with VSCode for debugging -- that's to come (probably)!

+__NOTE:__ If you are developing on a Windows machine, you need to set the `DOCKER_ON_WINDOWS` environment variable.
+The rest of the commands will be the same if followed directly from the README.
+If you use `docker-compose` directly, you will need to specify the windows compose file.
+That is, you must use `docker-compose -f docker-compose-windows.yaml`.

 ### Step 1

 Install [Docker](https://docs.docker.com/install/) (and maybe docker-compose, but it comes included with Docker Desktop for Mac and Windows)